Scenic sunset / sunrise shot at Head-Smashed-In Buffalo Jump

 Who is funding the strategy development for each corridor?

-Destination Canada is funding the development of a strategy, implementation plan, and financial plan for each corridor in the program.
+Destination Canada is funding the development of a strategy, implementation plan, and investment plan for each corridor in the program.

 Does this plan include any marketing or branding work?

-This project will deliver a strategy, implementation and financial plan and focuses on advancing investment readiness for the corridor.
+This project will deliver a strategy, implementation and investment plan and focuses on advancing investment readiness for the corridor.

 What regions are included within the geographic boundary of the Sustainable Journey from Prairies to Pacific Corridor?